 Czech Folklore Festival

-Large celebration of folk music and Czech culture and heritage that takes place in various towns across the Czech Republic throughout the summer.
+There is a large celebration of folk music and Czech culture and heritage in various towns across the Czech Republic throughout the summer.

 Mystic Skate Cup